aquanox/EnhancedAsyncActionPlugin/README.md

 > [!NOTE]
 > This plugin is Experimental, while being functionally complete there is room for usability improvements and new features.
->
-> Not ready yet for any production use!

 This plugin is a proof-of-concept experiment to make blueprint async nodes "capture" state of variables prior to call in a friendly way.